• Skip to primary navigation

 Potatoes: You can absolutely prepare some potatoes dishes ahead of time.
 Sweet potatoes casserole, make today and bake tomorrow.
 Potatoes au gratin can be prepared ahead and baked the day of.
 If making mashed potatoes or something with sliced potatoes, prepare potatoes and allow to soak in cold water with a splash of vinegar in the fridge overnight.
 This will ensure they don't turn brown/black.
 On Thanksgiving Day, drain and cook as intended.

-Favorite potato dishes: Spicy Lebanese Potatoes, Bacon Smashed Potatoes, Twisted Mashed Potatoes
+Favorite potato dishes: Herbed Garlic Mashed Potatoes and Bacon Smashed Potatoes

 Wet Brine: Prepare your wet brine for your turkey if you are going that route.
 It needs 12-24 hours.